 What Can I Expected When I Get Tested?

 Getting tested for syphilis is easy.
-All that is required is a blood sample which will be used to look for the antibodies associated with a syphilis infection.
-Antibodies are a part of your body’s defense system, proteins that are deployed by your body to neutralize harmful bacteria or viruses.
+All that is required is a blood sample, which will be used to look for the antibodies associated with a syphilis infection.
+Antibodies are a part of your body’s defense system; they’re proteins that are deployed by your body to neutralize harmful bacteria or viruses.
 Finding syphilis antibodies can indicate that your body has been fighting such an infection and that treatment is necessary.

 What Can I Expect from Syphilis Treatment?

-If you get tested when you first show signs of syphilis symptoms, treating this STD can be incredibly easy.
-With a simple course of penicillin (or other antibiotic), you will be back to your old self in no time.
+If you get tested when you first show signs of syphilis symptoms, treating the STD can be incredibly easy.
+With a simple course of penicillin (or another antibiotic), you will be back to your old self in no time.

 While you are being treated, you should refrain from sexual activity (vaginal, oral, and anal).
 Even if your syphilis symptoms have gone away, you should abstain from sexual contact, as to not infect (or re-infect) you and your partner.